-The CSPF will convene in Bali, Indonesia from Tuesday, October 9 to Friday, October 12, 2018.
-The program will include an orientation session on the World Bank Group; a roundtable discussion with World Bank Group Executive Directors; a townhall meeting with the heads of the World Bank Group and the IMF, a Civil Society Innovation Fair, and about 40, mainly CSO-organized, policy dialogue sessions that reflect the diversity of CSO policy concerns.
+The 2018 Annual Meetings CSPF convened in Bali, Indonesia from Tuesday, October 9 to Friday, October 12, 2018.
+The program included an orientation session on the World Bank Group; a roundtable discussion with World Bank Group Executive Directors; a townhall meeting with the heads of the World Bank Group and the IMF, and 49, mainly CSO-organized, policy dialogue sessions that reflect the diversity of CSO policy concerns.

-Policy sessions will be selected from submissions from CSOs sent to us during a call for proposals.
-Stay tuned to this website for more information.
+Policy sessions were selected from submissions from CSOs sent to us during a call for proposals.

 The Civil Society Policy Forum (CSPF) is open only to CSO representatives who have been accredited to attend the 2018 Annual Meetings in Bali, Indonesia,through online registration.

 Registration and participation in the CSPF is free, but please be aware that participants are responsible for covering their own travel, accommodation, and living costs.
 Participants are also responsible for applying for their entry visa to Indonesia.
 Unfortunately, we have come across some entities offering to register participants for a fee.
 If you come across any such entity, please report them to email@example.com so we can take appropriate action.